dotnet/docs/docs/orleans/host/client.md

 ## External clients

 Client code can run outside of the Orleans cluster where grain code is hosted.
 Hence, an external client acts as a connector or conduit to the cluster and all grains of the application.
 Usually, clients are used on the frontend web servers to connect to an Orleans cluster that serves as a middle tier with grains executing business logic.

 In a typical setup, a frontend webserver:

-* Receives a web request
+* Receives a web request.
-* Performs necessary authentication and authorization validation
+* Performs necessary authentication and authorization validation.
-* Decides which grain(s) should process the request
+* Decides which grain(s) should process the request.
-* Uses <xref:Orleans.GrainClient> to make one or more method call to the grain(s)
+* Uses the [Microsoft.Orleans.Client](https://www.nuget.org/packages/Microsoft.Orleans.Client) NuGet package to make one or more method call to the grain(s).
-* Handles successful completion or failures of the grain calls and any returned values
+* Handles successful completion or failures of the grain calls and any returned values.
-* Sends a response for the web request
+* Sends a response to the web request.

 ### Initialization of grain client